mcekovic/tennis-crystal-ball/README.md

 ## Features

-- 'GOAT' List - See best players of all time ranked by GOAT Points
+- 'GOAT' List - see best players of all time ranked by GOAT Points
-- Player Profile - See player infromation, tournament results, matches, timeline, statistics and performance indicators
+- Player Profile - see player infromation, tournament results, matches, timeline, statistics and performance indicators
-- Ranking Carts - See players ranking and rankings charts, compare players by constructing custom charts
+- Ranking Carts - see players ranking and rankings charts, compare players by constructing custom charts

 ## Roadmap